 As winter draws near, and the days get shorter, the days of gin and tonics on the terrace have faded away, and instead we face battling through the wind in our coats and scarves to get into work.

-It is not uncommon for us to struggle to wake up the morning, causing our energy levels and concentration to lower and our positive outlooks to momentarily fade after the summer ends.
+It is not uncommon for us to struggle to wake up in the morning, causing our energy levels and concentration to lower and our positive outlooks to momentarily fade after the summer ends.
 But, for around 1 in 15 people, it can be a condition warranting a diagnosis – Seasonal Affective Disorder or SAD.